Define bugbounty scopes for Burp Suite and OWASP ZAP in the simplest way possible. I mean really, it doesn't get much simpler than this.

-Four ways you can abuse CORS when origins are improperly validated.
+Four ways you can abuse CORS when origins are not validated properly.

 Introducing rescope.
 A tool that parses your scope definitions to Burp/ZAP compatible formats for import.
 Useful for bug hunters and those working with large scopes.